 The future looks bright for surgical technologists.

-Surgical tech skill #2: A strong stomach
+Surgical tech skill #1: A strong stomach

-Any hands-on healthcare job has unpleasant to downright disgusting moments, but as a surgical tech you will be smack dab in the presence of more exposed innards than you’d probably care to share.
+Any hands-on healthcare job has unpleasant to downright disgusting moments, but as a surgical tech, you will be smack-dab in the presence of more exposed innards than you’d probably care to share.
 It’s important that you keep your cool and don’t get woozy in the middle of an operation if things get messy.

-Surgical tech skill #4: Thick skin
+Surgical tech skill #3: Thick skin

 Thick skin is always important when your job involves handling sharp objects regularly.
-But seriously, mistakes happen and with that you can expect to catch some strongly worded criticism from the operating surgeon.
+But seriously, mistakes happen and with that, you can expect to receive some strongly worded criticism from the operating surgeon.
 You need to be able to take criticism without getting flustered and learn from your mistakes.
 It may seem like a tongue-lashing for a small mistake is harsh, but a mistake in surgery can be the difference between life and death.

 Surgical tech skill #5: Adaptability

 Everyone in the operating room would love for each procedure to be a perfectly orchestrated series of snips and slices followed by some tidy stitching.
-Unfortunately reality tends to get in the way—things can go wrong and unexpected issues can come up.
-When this happens you need to be able to think on your feet and keep calm, no matter how intense the situation can be.
+Unfortunately, reality tends to get in the way—things can go wrong and unexpected issues can come up.
+When this happens, you need to be able to think on your feet and keep calm, no matter how intense the situation can be.
 The unexpected is inevitable in the operating room, and the key is to quickly get yourself a step ahead.

 Do you have what it takes?

-This list may seem a little intimidating, but the good news is that these skills can all be improved with practice and experience, even developing a strong stomach.
+Even if all of these qualifiers don’t quite match you yet, the good news is that these skills can all be improved with practice and experience—even developing a strong stomach.
 You will see and experience some truly amazing things as a surgical tech and have the opportunity to help save lives on a regular basis.
 That’s what makes all the blood, guts and pressure worthwhile.